duncantmiller/redwoodpowerfund.com/README.md

 standardrb --fix
 ```

-or tests and standardrb together with:
+or run tests and standardrb together with:

 ```
 bin/check